chmarti1/lconfig/docs/bin.md

 [back](documentation.md)

-Version 4.00<br>
+Version 4.03<br>
-September 2019<br>
+September 2020<br>
 Chris Martin<br>

 ## Binaries

-There are two binaries included with LConfig: `lcrun` and `lcburst`.
-These are inteded to be sufficiently generic to do most data acquisition tasks.  `lcrun` is intended for long slow sample-rate tests where the test duration may not be known in advance.  `lcburst` is intended for short high-speed tests.
+There are three binaries included with LConfig: `lcrun`, `lcburst`, and `lcstat`.
+These are inteded to be sufficiently generic to do most data acquisition tasks.  `lcrun` is intended for long slow sample-rate tests where the test duration may not be known in advance.  `lcburst` is intended for short high-speed tests.  `lcstat` is intended for monitoring and debugging an experiment.

 On a Linux system, following the steps in [Compiling](compiling.bin), the binaries will be installed in `/usr/local/bin`.
 For help text, use